-- (a) If a player of the receiving team catches or recovers the ball, he may advance. - (b) If the ball is declared dead while in the simultaneous possession of two opposing players, the ball is awarded to the receiving team. - (c) A player of the kicking team may legally touch, catch, or recover the ball if: - (1) it first touches a receiving team player; or - (2) it reaches or crosses the receiving team's restraining line. - (d) The ball is dead if: - (1) it is caught or recovered by a player of the kicking team.
-If the catch or recovery is legal, the ball belongs to the kicking team at the dead-ball spot. - (2) it is not touched by the receiving team and touches the ground in the end zone (touchback). - (e) If the ball comes to rest inbounds after reaching the receiving team's restraining line and no player attempts to possess it, the ball becomes dead and belongs to the receiving team at the dead-ball spot.
+- (a) If a player of the receiving team catches or recovers the ball, he may advance. - (b) If the ball is declared dead while in the simultaneous possession of two opposing players, the ball is awarded to the receiving team. - (c) A player of the kicking team may legally touch, catch, or recover the ball if: - (1) it first touches a receiving team player; or - (2) it reaches or crosses the receiving team's restraining line. - (d) The ball is dead if:

+(1) it is caught or recovered by a player of the kicking team.
+If the catch or recovery is legal, the ball belongs to the kicking team at the dead-ball spot.

+- (2) it is not touched by the receiving team and touches the ground in the end zone (touchback). - (e) If the ball comes to rest anywhere on the field, and no player attempts to possess it, the ball becomes dead and belongs to the receiving team at the dead-ball spot.